dougeby/IntuneDocs/intune/app-sdk-get-started.md

 	* If end users choose not to send this data, they must turn off telemetry under Settings on the Company Portal app.
 To learn more, see [Turn off Microsoft usage data collection](https://docs.microsoft.com/intune-user-help/turn-off-microsoft-usage-data-collection-android).

- iOS and Android line-of-business app version number is visible <!-- 1380712 -->

 ## Line-of-business app version numbers

 Line-of-business apps in Intune now display the version number for iOS and Android apps.
 The number displays in the Azure portal in the app list and in the app overview blade.
 End users can see the app number in the Company Portal app and in the web portal.